-ID 291 Honors Seminar SP 3s.h
+ID 291 Honors Seminar

+SP 3s.h.

 An interdisciplinary seminar involving extensive review of the literature and in-depth examination of the global, national, and local relevance of the issues under consideration.
 Emphasis is on the general background reading, preparation, and discussions of the topic in philosophical, historical, social, technological, or scientific terms.
 By this approach, students gain insight into the multi-disciplinary nature of the topic.
 This format allows close communication and interaction between a small group of students and an experienced group of faculty.
-Prerequisites: sophomore status in the Honors Program OR Completion of at least 30 s.h. of Liberal Arts and Sciences with a grade point average of 3.2, approval from the Dean of Arts and Sciences.
+Prerequisites: sophomore status in the Honors Program OR Completion of at least 30 s.h., point average of 3.2, approval from the Dean of Arts and Sciences.
 Hours of class per week: 3.